 The practice of self-medication is very dangerous and often leads to abnormalities and even death.
 A licensed practitioner and a qualified doctor are the only ones who can help you satisfactorily and nurse you to regain your health.

-that can take care of any medical emergencies that you or your loved ones might face.
+policy that can take care of any medical emergencies that you or your loved ones might face.